ruddra/docker-django/readme.md

-## Deploy Django using Nginx,Celery, Redis and Postgresql
+## Deploy Django using Nginx, Celery, Redis and Postgresql

 An example project from these tutorial:
 1. <a href="http://ruddra.com/2016/08/14/docker-django-nginx-postgres/">Deploy Django, Gunicorn, NGINX, Postgresql using Docker</a>